StackExchange/dnscontrol/docs/_providers/hedns.md

 jsId: HEDNS
 ---
 # Hurricane Electric DNS Provider

+## Important Note
+Hurricane Electric does not currently expose an official JSON or XML API, and as such, this provider interacts directly with the web interface.
+Because there is no officially supported API, this provider may cease to function if Hurricane Electric changes their interface, and you should be willing to accept this possibility before relying on this provider.

 ## Configuration
-In your `creds.json` file you must provide your `dns.he.net` account username and password:
+In your `creds.json` file you must provide your `dns.he.net` account username and password.
+These are the same username and password used to login to the [web interface]([https://dns.he.net]).

 {% highlight json %}
 {